bakpakin/binser/README.md

 run `busted` from the command line to test.

 ## Notes
-Serialized strings can contain unprintable and null characters.
-Also, serialized data can be appended to other serialized data.
+* Serialized strings can contain unprintable and null characters.
+* Serialized data can be appended to other serialized data.
 (Cool :))
+* The functions `binser.serialize` and `binser.deserialize` can be shortened to `binser.s` and `binser.d` as a handy shortcut.

 ## Bugs
 Pull requests are welcome, please help me squash bugs!